sparshsah/foggy-demo/README.md

 # foggyDEMO

 misc math/programming demos and templates

 see also some [possibly-wrong math lessons](https://sparshsah.github.io/tablinum/lessons.html)

+## 5 minutes of fame

+I am technically a GitHub contributor!
+All I did was fix a parenthesis on the website but... https://github.com/github/docs/pull/11652 merged into main :)

 ## RANKED LEGENDS: Where accessible collides with mind-blowing (AKA what my demos dream of being when they grow up)